 Utilizing the Scientific Method and a Global Perspective

 During an investigation, a forensic engineer does not necessarily need years of experience with a specific product to be successful.
 Instead, it is imperative that they have experience in following the scientific method and can utilize proper investigative procedures.
-This type of knowledge and experience allows forensic engineers to successfully investigate products with which they have no prior experience because their expertise in engineering principles and modes of failure lead to a global understanding of product failures.
+This type of knowledge and experience allows forensic engineers to successfully investigate products with which they have no prior experience because their expertise in engineering principles and modes of failure leads to a global understanding of product failures.
 In failure analysis investigations, it is more beneficial to rely on a forensic engineer who learns the operating conditions and specifications of a particular product during the investigation, as opposed to a design engineer who intimately knows the product but needs to learn the entire field of forensic engineering in order to form an opinion.

 In addition to determining a detailed root cause of a product failure, a quality forensic engineer should be able to provide a global perspective of a product failure.
 This is true in a few ways.
 First, a forensic expert should be able to provide all aspects of a failure to their client, including any potential obstacles.
 Often, a product failure is the result of multiple causes.
 If retained by the designer of a product, a good forensic expert will assist in identifying any evidence that could point to a design deficiency to allow for a proper defense to be formed.
 This remains true whether or not the primary cause of failure is related to a design deficiency.
 Additionally, any other co-causes must be properly identified so that all liable parties can be held accountable.
 In the case where an expert is retained by the party that suffered harm, an expert must be able to identify all potential targets for recovery.

 An example of this is a sprinkler head installed in a manufacturing facility.
-The sprinkler head had been installed early one day by a fire suppression company, and rather than pressure testing the sprinkler head prior to leaving the facility at the end of the day, the sprinkler head fitter turned on water to the system and immediately left for the day.
+The sprinkler head had been installed early one day by a fire suppression company, and rather than pressure testing the sprinkler head prior to leaving the facility at the end of the day, the sprinkler head fitter turned on the water to the system and immediately left for the day.
 The sprinkler head was discovered to have failed and discharged after-hours when the only party left in the facility for the day was a security officer, hired to patrol the building once an hour.
 When the sprinkler head discharged, the water was not discovered for a period of four hours and resulted in significant damage to the property.
 Upon inspection of the sprinkler head, severe defects were found in the casting of the sprinkler head body which allowed it to crack under normal conditions of stress created during installation and operation.

 The manufacturing defect is the root cause of failure in this case.
-However, most, if not all, the resulting damage could have been prevented had the installers or security firm properly performed their jobs.
+However, most, if not all, of the resulting damage could have been prevented had the installers or security firm properly performed their jobs.
 Only through a full understanding of the failure and the surrounding events can a forensic expert provide a complete picture of a product liability case such as this one.
 This can also apply to preventing future losses caused by similar products or circumstances.